 Study locations

-The state of Pennsylvania is located in the mid-Atlantic region of the United States (Latitude: 39° to 42°N and Longitude: -80° to -74°).
+The state of Pennsylvania is located in the mid-Atlantic region of the United States (latitude: 39° to 42°N and longitude: -80° to -74° W).
 The climate varies across Pennsylvania depending on the region and altitude, but it typically consists of hot, humid summers and winters with heavy snowfalls in certain areas.
 The majority of Pennsylvania’s land use is dedicated to agriculture (both croplands and pastures), forestland, and dense urban areas.
-A large proportion of the Pennsylvanian population is heavily clustered around two major urban areas, Philadelphia and Pittsburgh, which are located in the south-east corner and in the south-west of Pennsylvania, respectively.
+While there have significant changes in Pennsylvania’s population from 1960 to 2010, a large proportion of the Pennsylvanian population is heavily clustered around two major urban areas, Philadelphia and Pittsburgh, which are located in the south-east corner and in the south-west of Pennsylvania, respectively.
 (Figure 2).
 While most specimens were collected within the boundaries of the state of Pennsylvania, a few were declared from people either visiting or returning from visiting other states.
-There were also some tick specimens identified as species that are not commonly found in Pennsylvania and are presumed to have been imports.
-These non-PA data were not included in state-wide analyses (Table S1).
+There were also some tick specimens identified as species that are not commonly found in Pennsylvania and are presumed to have been imported.
+These non-PA data were not included in state-wide analyses but were included in the supplements (Table S1).

-Figure 2: Total population (Log-transformed) in Pennsylvania Counties in 2010.
+Figure 2: Total population in Pennsylvania counties from 1960, 1990, 2000, and 2010.
 Table S1: Tick submissions from outside Pennsylvania.

 Submissions

 The PSU Frost Entomological Museum houses arthropod samples collected by researchers, teaching collections, and samples submitted by the public for identification.
-Although some of these samples date as far back as the late 1800s, we only present our analysis of the tick specimens from 1900-June 2017.
+Although some of these samples date as far back as the late 1800s, we only present our analysis of the tick specimens from 1900 to June 2017.
 Because tick samples were submitted to the Frost Museum over a period of 117 years, they represent multiple collection/submission periods (early 1900-1959, 1960s, 1970-1988, Tick Research Lab [TRL] submissions from 1990-1993, and 1995-present).

-The abundance between each collection period varied, but spiked during two tick surveillance campaigns.
-The first was between 1963-1967, in which Dr. Robert Snetsinger used both active tick surveillance approaches and public solicitations for tick specimens [1].
-Dr. Snetsinger collected approximately 500 ticks using a combination of dragging, sweeping, live animal trapping, and roadkill examinations of mammals and birds to assess tick abundance in localized areas (Snetsinger, 1968).
-He enlisted the help of the public through advertisements in radio, television, and newspapers to obtain 700 additional specimens (Snetsinger, 1968).
-In the early 1990s, a second funded campaign dedicated to estimating tick abundance and species diversity was launched by , in which 1357 submissions encompassing 3561 tick specimens were contributed by members of the public.

 Data from the ticks submitted prior to 1989 were identified by museum staff and stored in alcohol at the Frost Museum.
 Subsequent submissions from private citizens or by county extension officials from 1989 until June of 2017 (“Tick Research Lab” [TRL] submissions) were identified by SBJ and stored in alcohol.
 All data were combined into a single dataset for our analyses.
 We compiled these data to identify how species abundance have changed over the years.
 We defined submissions as a vial or packet containing one or more ticks from a given individual.
 For analysis of host-association, we used “submissions” versus total tick counts by host.
 We chose to use this more conservative measure rather than the actual numbers of ticks submitted to avoid a skew in abundance by host.
 For example, a single submission of 1 tick versus 50 ticks from a host were both treated as a single submission.
 For distribution of tick species over time, we used total tick counts.